elorsborn/EL-BE-NCNEWS/README.md

 **Author and Acknowledgements**

-This API was created by Elliot Orsborn with the guidance and tutorship of the Northcoders staff and residents.
+This API was created by Elliot Orsborn under the guidance and tutelage of the Northcoders staff and residents.